-The main entrance of the historic area is the Portal de ses Taules, which is a drawbridge opposite the old market of Ibiza, in the Marina district.
-Every Sunday morning in summer, a local market is held here with local products and handicrafts from the island.
-This access site is known as el Rastrillo and it opens onto a beautiful courtyard and the Plaça de la Vila.
-The area and its walls are composed of seven bastions: Sant Pere or es Portal Nou, another access located next to the Reina Sofia park; Sant Jaume, which houses a small interpretation centre within its walls; in Sant Jordi you can observe the ancient archaeological remains of the Muslim wall; Sant Bernat offers a spectacular view of Formentera and Ses Salines; Santa Tecla, Sant Joan and Santa Llúcia, the bastion that houses the old powder magazine, which is now an exhibition hall and is another great place to view the harbour and Ibiza town.
+The main gateway to the historical site is the Portal de ses Taules, a drawbridge opposite the former market of Ibiza Town, in the district of La Marina.
+Every Sunday morning in the summer, there’s a market here selling local produce and handicrafts.
+This access is known as El Rastrillo and takes visitors through to a stunning parade ground and the Plaça de la Vila square.
+Dalt Vila and its walls feature seven bastions: Sant Pere (aka Es Portal Nou), another access point and next to the Reina Sofía park; Sant Jaume, home to a small interpretation centre about the walls; Sant Jordi, which still displays archaeological remains of the Muslim wall; Sant Bernat, which commands a spectacular view over Formentera and Ses Salines; and Santa Tecla, Sant Joan and Santa Llúcia.
+In fact, the latter houses the former arsenal of Dalt Vila that is now an exhibition hall, as well as another excellent vantage point with vistas over the port and Ibiza Town.

 A truly unique setting hosting a wealth of fantastic events